 Learn how a summer job with a high school literacy project for at-risk students helped Katherine Barr teach content reading and writing strategies, strategies that she intends to combine, next time, with reading and writing workshop.

 The Literacy in Learning Exchange provides the resources and support to help educators improve their literacy instruction and collaborate with others around problems of practice.
-Step into the learning opportunities over the summer.
+Consider these ideas for weaving professional learning into your off-time this summer.

 When Our Practices Become Habits

 It's when we stop reflecting on our professional practices that they become habits.
-This Literacy in Learning Exchange perspecive provides inspiring and intreguing stories to reflect upon this summer.
+This blog from the Literacy in Learning Exchange provides inspiring and intriguing stories to reflect upon this summer.

 Mentoring and Teacher Development